ibm-cloud-docs/Registry/registry_overview.md

    ```
    {: pre}

-2. Log your local Docker daemon into the global registry so that you can pull {{site.data.keyword.IBM_notm}}-provided public images by running the `ibmcloud cr login` command.
+2. To pull {{site.data.keyword.IBM_notm}}-provided public images, log your local Docker daemon into the global registry by running the `ibmcloud cr login` command.

 ## Support for Docker
 {: #docker}